vernak2539/babble.byvernacchia/_posts/2011-12-03-raa-4-twitter-adoption-and-use-in-mass-convergence-and-emergency-events-tech-621.markdown

 ---
 layout: post
-title:'RAA 4: Twitter Adoption and Use in Mass Convergence and Emergency Events (TECH 621)'
+title: 'RAA 4: Twitter Adoption and Use in Mass Convergence and Emergency Events (TECH 621)'
 date: 2011-12-03 20:33:15
 tags:
   - raa